One Hundred Years of Solitude: Fifth generation

-Amaranta Úrsula is the third child of Fernanda and Aureliano.
+Amaranta Úrsula is Aureliano Segundo and Fernanda's third child.
 She displays the same characteristics as her namesake who dies when she is only a child.
 She never knows that the child sent to the Buendía home is her nephew, the illegitimate son of Meme.
 He becomes her best friend in childhood.
 She returns home from Europe with an older husband, Gastón, who leaves her when she informs him of her passionate affair with Aureliano.
 She dies of a hemorrhage after she has given birth to the last of the Buendía line.